Clothes discarded in one year in the UK would fill Wembley Stadium.

 95% of discarded clothing can be repaired, recycled or upcycled.

-Swishing (or swapping) clothes we, or our kids, have outgrown is another great way to extend the life of clothes and keep them out of landfill.
+Swishing (or swapping) clothes we, or our kids, have outgrown or no longer wear is another great way to extend the life of clothes and keep them out of landfill.

 These activities help to inspire and influence consumers to make small conscious changes to reduce the impact of clothes on the environment.

 Visit the Up! events page for upcoming sewing and upcycling workshops and swishes.